 Math Teacher Requirements and Career Information

-Math teachers educate students at all levels, from elementary school to the university level.
-Students wishing to become math teachers can take one of several pathways toward licensing through either undergraduate or graduate schooling.
+Math teachers educate students at all levels, from elementary school through high school.
+In general, aspiring math teachers can take one of several pathways toward licensing through either undergraduate or graduate schooling.
+These teachers may earn either a bachelor's or master's degree in education with a specialty in math, or a degree in mathematics with student-teacher training.

 Education Requirements and Career Information for Math Teachers